MicrosoftDocs/msix-docs/msix-src/team-video.md

 ### MSIX App Attach in Windows Virtual Desktop

-Learn you can use MSIX for dynamic delivery of applications in virtual environments such as Windows Virtual Desktop.
+Learn how you can use MSIX for dynamic delivery of applications in virtual environments such as Windows Virtual Desktop.

 <br/>